praveenoruganti/praveenoruganti-reactjs/3_Rendering Elements/ReadMe.md

 Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
 React DOM takes care of updating the DOM to match the React elements.

 ## Rendering an Element into the DOM
-Let's say there is a <div> somewhere in your HTML file:
+Lets say there is a <div> somewhere in your HTML file:
 ```HTML
 <div id="root"></div>
 ```